zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    This event is raised exactly once for each OCSP Request.

-   :f: The file.
+   :param f: The file.

-   :req: version: the version of the OCSP request.
+   :param req: version: the version of the OCSP request.
 Typically 0 (Version 1).

    .. zeek:see:: ocsp_request_certificate ocsp_response_status
                 ocsp_response_bytes ocsp_response_certificate ocsp_extension